jda0/workshops/_challenges/2-bot.md

     ```
     {: .ide}

-    1. Copy the code above and paste into the Arduino IDE.
+    1. Copy the code above and paste into the IDE.

+          If you're using the WeMos D1 WiFi, you'll need to replace `Motor.start(D5, D6, D7, D8, D4, D3, D0, RX);` with `Motor.start(D7, D8, D9, D12, D0, D2, D5, D6);`.
+          {: .requisite-warning .warning .compact}

     2. Press the upload button <i class="arduino-upload"></i>.
 You'll see the
         code compiling and uploading in the black box at the bottom.
 When it's
         done you should see '*Done Uploading*' just above the black box.